Embotics/Plug-in-Workflow-Steps/cyberark/README.md

 * Step Name: Input field for the name of the step
 * Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
-* To: Input field for the "To" recipients.
-Single email address or semi-colon-separated list of addresses.
+* CyberArk server address: Input field for the DNS address of the CyberArk Server.
+* Sys Credentials: Input field for the credentials used to Query the CyberArk Server for VM and Instance Credentials
+* Ingnore CyberArk Certificate: Check Box to Ignore an Unsigned CyberArk Server Instance in a Dev/Test Scenario
+* Authentication Type: Dropdown Input Field to indicate the type of Credential being used to access the CyberArk Server
+* Search Name: Input Field for the DNS or Container Name of the target VM or Instance used for lookup in the CyberArk Server.

-* CC: (Optional) Input field for the "CC" recipients.
-Single email address or or semi-colon-separated list of addresses.
+* SSH Address: Input field for a reachable Address or DNS name of the Target VM or Instance workload
-* Subject: Input field for the email subject
-* Body: Text area for the email body
+* SSH Port: Input Field Port used for SSH, Typically port 22.
+If required an alternate could be set.
+* Command Elevation: Dropdown Input Field, to select Elevation if it's required on the target VM or Instance with the queried credential type.
-* Attachment: (Optional) Input field for the attachment.
-Can be a file accessible to the Commander service account, in-line content, or a variable that resolves to a file or the attachment content.
+* Command Line: Input text field for the Command to run against the Target VM or Instance.
-* Content Type: (Optional) Input field for the attachment content type.
-Required if attachment is specified.
-For valid options, see https://www.iana.org/assignments/media-types/media-types.xhtml.

 **CyberArk WinRM Inputs:**

 * Step Name: Input field for the name of the step
 * Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
-* To: Input field for the "To" recipients.
-Single email address or semi-colon-separated list of addresses.
+* CyberArk server address: Input field for the DNS address of the CyberArk Server.
+* Sys Credentials: Input field for the credentials used to Query the CyberArk Server for VM and Instance Credentials
+* Ingnore CyberArk Certificate: Check Box to Ignore an Unsigned CyberArk Server Instance in a Dev/Test Scenario
+* Authentication Type: Dropdown Input Field to indicate the type of Credential being used to access the CyberArk Server
+* Search Name: Input Field for the DNS or Container Name of the target VM or Instance used for lookup in the CyberArk Server.

-* CC: (Optional) Input field for the "CC" recipients.
-Single email address or or semi-colon-separated list of addresses.
+* WinRM Address: Input field for a reachable Address or DNS name of the Target VM or Instance workload
-* Subject: Input field for the email subject
-* Body: Text area for the email body
+* WinRM Port: Input Field Port used for WinRM, Typically port 5985 or 5986.
+If required an alternate could be set.
+* Command Elevation: Dropdown Input Field, to select the WinRM Authentication type as required on the target VM or Instance with the queried credential type.
-* Attachment: (Optional) Input field for the attachment.
-Can be a file accessible to the Commander service account, in-line content, or a variable that resolves to a file or the attachment content.
+* Command Line: Input text field for the Command to run against the Target VM or Instance.
-* Content Type: (Optional) Input field for the attachment content type.
-Required if attachment is specified.
-For valid options, see https://www.iana.org/assignments/media-types/media-types.xhtml.

 ## Installation